NunoSempere/nunosempere.github.io/ea/ForecastingNewsletter/April2020.md

 - [Using a delay-adjusted case fatality ratio to estimate under-reporting](https://cmmid.github.io/topics/covid19/severity/global_cfr_estimates.html).
 - [The first modern pandemic](https://www.gatesnotes.com/Health/Pandemic-Innovation).
 In which Bill Gates names covid-SARS "Pandemic I" and offers an informed overview of what is yet to come.
 - [36,000 Missing Deaths: Tracking the True Toll of the Coronavirus Crisis](https://www.nytimes.com/interactive/2020/04/21/world/coronavirus-missing-deaths.html).
+- [A cool comment exchange at GJOpen](https://www.gjopen.com/comments/comments/1018771) in which cool superforecaster @Anneinak shares some pointers.